-This white paper is a primer for 5G World Summit 2017, examining the practical aspects of making 5G a reality, as well as the looking at case studies of where 5G technologies could be practically deployed.
+This white paper is a primer for 5G Asia 2017, examining the practical aspects of making 5G a reality, as well as the looking at case studies of where 5G technologies could be practically deployed.

 - 5G in enhanced mobile broadband